Destination Guide

 Italy

-✝ Catholic · Orthodox · Heritage programs 8–9 days Two distinct programs: North or South Byzantine Sicily (Orthodox program)
+✝ Catholic · Orthodox · Heritage programs 8 to 9 days Two distinct programs: North or South Byzantine Sicily (Orthodox program)

 2